T3RRY4/terrys-hud/README.md

 Installation
 ------------
-1. Download the ZIP file using **Clone** button on the top of the GitHub page.
+1. Download the ZIP file using **Code** button on the top of the GitHub page.
 2. Place the unzipped folder inside of your **tf/custom** folder.
 3. Done!